rockyzzk/zzx/README.md

 # zzx
+---
+## A WxApp for shopping with rebate.
+---
-it's designed by zzk and wx
+Designed by wx and zzk